 The Costs and Benefits of Electric Forklifts

 Electric forklifts have gained significant traction as a viable alternative to their traditional internal combustion engine (ICE) counterparts.
 As fleet owners look for alternatives to meet state compliance and take advantage of long-term savings, examining the costs and benefits of electric forklifts becomes crucial.
+This article analyzes the benefits of electric forklifts and the costs associated with switching to electric, and explores how fleet owners can save when they transition.

 Electric Forklifts Costs: Considerations

 electric forklift meteringA major hesitation that many fleet owners and forklift operators face when switching to electric vehicles is the heavy financial costs associated with purchasing electric forklifts.
 Electric forklifts generally have a higher upfront cost compared to their diesel or propane counterparts.
 The initial investment includes the cost of the forklift itself along with necessary charging infrastructure.
 A new electric forklift can cost up to $40,000, and those with higher carrying capacities can cost up to $80,000.
 This is roughly 50% higher than the costs of a traditional ICE forklift, and also comes with the costs of batteries and installing in-house charging stations, which can add an additional $5,000 to the price of a new electric forklift.
+While these prices are understandably off-putting to warehouse operators, the costs of electric forklifts can quickly be outweighed by their benefits.

 The Benefits of Electric Forklifts